Sharif-bot-cmd/Quantum-Silicon-Core-Loader/Suppression_Response.md

 ## 🔁 If You Are a Hacker or Security Researcher:

-Understand that`qslcl.elf`is not a toy or playground.
-It is a powerful tool for liberation and resistance.Use it responsibly and ethically.
+Understand that `qslcl.elf/bin` is not a toy or playground.
+It is a powerful tool for liberation and resistance.
+Use it responsibly and ethically.

 ---